How to Promote a Blog on LinkedIn: 11 Tips That Actually Drive Traffic

 Example of publishing LinkedIn articles to promote your blog

+When you send a blog post to a contact through LinkedIn messages, make it personal.
+Mention why you think they’d find it helpful and include the link so they can read it right away.
 This approach works especially well when you publish posts that solve a specific problem your connections are facing.

 Tagging users in LinkedIn posts to promote your blog

-11. Add a LinkedIn Share Button to Your Blog
+10. Add a LinkedIn Share Button to Your Blog

 You can add share buttons with a WordPress plugin or follow this guide to adding social share buttons.
 Place the buttons at the top or bottom of your blog posts so they’re easy to find.